 - Degenerative Scoliosis

-The most common term or for the sideways curvature of the spine is scoliosis, scoliotic spine or scoliotic curvature.
+The most common term or for the spine's sideways curvature is scoliosis, scoliotic spine, or scoliotic curvature.
 There are three main categories in scoliosis: congenital scoliosis, idiopathic scoliosis, and adult scoliosis.
-The most common type or categories of a scoliotic spine are those termed as idiopathic scoliosis.
+The most common type or group of a scoliotic spine is termed idiopathic scoliosis.

 The term idiopathic means the actual cause is unknown.
-In other words, an idiopathic scoliotic spine has no known cause.
-But, efforts are being made to identifying the cause of adolescent scoliosis; but unfortunately, there has not been an acceptable theory as to the cause.
-However, there are varying theories about potential causes or exacerbation including, but not limited to hormonal imbalances, asymmetric growth as well as soft tissue imbalances or weaknesses.
+In other words, an idiopathic scoliotic spine has no known reason.
+But, efforts are now made to identify the cause of adolescent scoliosis; unfortunately, there has not been an accepted theory as to the cause.
+However, there are varying theories about potential causes or exacerbation, including, but not limited to, hormonal imbalances, asymmetric growth, and soft tissue imbalances or weaknesses.

-As we age our body goes through changes.
+As we age, our body goes through changes.
 These changes impact all tissues, including the spine.
 The degenerative changes one experiences are related to genetic predispositions and lifestyles.
-Adults with excessive degenerative changes have the highest risk factors in developing scoliosis in mid or later stages of life.
-Degenerative forms of scoliosis do cause pain.
-We have discussed degenerative scoliosis in the sections below as well.
+Adults with extreme degenerative changes have the highest risk factors in developing scoliosis in the mid or later stages of life.
+Degenerative forms do cause pain.

-Degenerative scoliosis that causes pain can be rendered pain-free or asymptomatic.
-Visit our center today for targeted treatment options that get rid of scoliosis pain fast. in other words, adults with degenerative scoliosis can live a pain-free life.
+A degenerative scoliotic spine that causes pain can be rendered pain-free or asymptomatic.
+In other words, adults with degenerative scoliosis can live pain-free life.
+Visit our center today for targeted treatment options that get rid of your pain fast.
 Avoid spine fusion (spine surgery) or surgical interventions for degenerative scoliosis.
 Opt for conservative treatment options first.
 Call us today.

-There are few sings that parents need to aware of, especially if there is a family history.
+There are few signs that parents need to aware of, especially if there is a family history.
 We have listed some of the early signs of scoliosis below:

 - Uneven leg lengths: A good means of monitoring this is by looking at uneven wear and tear of shoe heels.
 A better method is wearing out of torturers hems on one side.

 - Pelvic Tilt: The hip on one side may be higher compared to the other.
 Uneven pelvises (hip heights) are the results of un-leveling of the lumbar spine.
-Imbalances in the lumbar spine are common findings with abnormal curvature and a common factor in the development or worsening of scoliosis.
+Imbalances in the lumbar spine are common findings with abnormal curvature and a common factor in developing or worsening scoliosis.

-- Shoulder tilt: Uneven shoulder is a classic sign.
-Even the slightest need s attention.
-So, if you notice uneven shoulder heights; visit our center for a through scoliosis assessment.
+- Shoulder tilt: Uneven shoulder is a classic sign—even the slightest need s attention.
+So, if you notice uneven shoulder heights, visit our center for a thorough scoliosis assessment.

-- Protruding Shoulder Blades: Winging scapula or protruded shoulder blade is often seen in thoracic or mid back scoliosis.
+- Protruding Shoulder Blades: Winging scapula or protruded shoulder blade as seen in thoracic or mid-back scoliosis.

 - Rib Cage Asymmetry: Rib cage and the thoracic spine are common areas affected by scoliosis.
 Be on the lookout for unevenness of the rib cage.

-- A hump on Side of the Spine: A hump or protrusion next to the spine is an almost definite sign of scoliosis.
+- A hump on the side of the spine: A hump or protrusion next to the spine is an almost definite sign of scoliosis.

 - Back Pain: Scoliosis is rarely painful.
-In the early stages is almost entirely painless.
-However, if kids or teenagers complain of back pain or back stiffness, scoliosis needs to be ruled out.
+The scoliotic spine in the early stages is almost entirely painless.
+However, scoliosis needs to be ruled out if kids or teenagers complain of back pain or back stiffness.

-If you notice any of the above sings, bring your loved one to a Chiropractic Specialty Center® for through clinical assessment.
+If you notice any of the above signs, bring your loved one to a Chiropractic Specialty Center® for clinical assessment.

-Early detection and targeted customized treatments and home care are essential in scoliosis treatment.
+Early detection and targeted customized treatments and home care are essential in the treatment of a scoliotic spine.

 Polyclinics or general family practitioners may dismiss mild issues.
-Our advice to parents is to seek professionals that specialize in the conservative treatment of scoliosis.
+Our advice to parents is to seek professionals that specialize in the conservative treatment of the scoliotic spine.
 In other words, visit us for an accurate diagnosis.

-Contrary to the common belief, scoliosis will not get better unless you opt for targeted scoliosis treatment.
-Even the slightest curve will progress.
 The rate of progression varies.
-To avoid worsening, we strongly encourage parents and those with scoliotic spines to opt for focused scoliosis treatment.
-Accurate diagnosis, customized treatment plans that include focused exercise rehabilitation can make scoliosis better.
-In our center, we have even reversed curves.
-As mentioned, it is essential to diagnosis or detects scoliosis as early as possible.
-Mild curves have a much better chance for full recovery.
+We strongly encourage parents and those with scoliotic spines to opt for focused scoliosis treatment to avoid worsening.
+Accurate diagnosis, customized treatment plans that include focused exercise rehabilitation can make the curve better.
+In our center, we have even reversed curvatures.
+As mentioned, it is essential to diagnose or detects scoliosis as early as possible.
+Mild curves have a much better chance for a full recovery.

-The most apparent symptom of scoliosis is the visible curvature of the spine.
+The most apparent symptom is a visible side bending curvature of the spine.
 It is usually mild and occurs slowly over time, and as such, it is easy to miss.
 However, there are some tell-signs.
-In scoliosis one of the shoulders or hips may appear or look higher than the other.
-Also, there may be a bump or a hump on one side of the upper or mid back.
-It may even cause malformation of the ribcage.
+In scoliotic conditions, one of the shoulders or hips may appear or look higher than the other.
+Also, there may be a bump or a hump on one side of the upper or mid-back.
+It may even cause the malformation of the ribcage.
 In other words, ribs may also appear protruding on one side, caused by chest rotation and rib bones.

 Scoliosis affects up to 25% of the population.
 In some countries, it impacts one out of every 4-5 individuals.
 In other words, it is a common abnormal spine curvature needing urgent attention.